 United Way makes it easy for people to get involved in helping the community: people can give, advocate, and volunteer.
 LIVE UNITED is an invitation to get involved in our community through United Way.

-United Way supports programs in three impact areas: Meeting Basic Needs, Developing Self-Reliance and Strengthening Community.
+United Way supports programs in three impact areas: Education, Income, and Health.
 United Way also supports initiatives that identify and address root causes of community-wide problems.
-To learn more about United Way's investments, click here.

 All United Way’s activities – Board of Directors, Allocations, Campaign, Marketing, and Operations – are governed by volunteers.
 United Way focuses on results.
 For example, United Way volunteers and staff do not simply monitor how many clients were served in a homeless shelter in a year.
 They look for results on how many clients were able to obtain permanent housing after six months of being in a shelter.